tidewise/drivers-imu_aceinna_openimu/Protocol.md

 | 5 | int64 | Accel low-pass filter (50, 40, 25, 20, 10, 5, 2) |
 | 6 | int64 | Angular velocity low-pass filter (50, 40, 25, 20, 10, 5, 2) |
 | 7 | char[8] | Orientation ("+X+Y+Z") |
+Orientation specifies the forward, right and down axis, encoded with a sign (+ or -) and an axis name (X, Y, Z).
+For instance, "+X-Y-Z" would mean:

+- forward axis is positive X
+- right axis is negative Y
+- up axis is positive Z

+Note that the unit does not verify that the system is right-handed.
+Don't know what would happen if it was not.

 ## pG - Get device serial number and factory ID